Inflect logo

 Natural Disaster Risk

-Donetsk has a high overall risk profile, with a rating of 5.6 out of 10, as of September 2025.
-While the dominant risks are human-caused, the area is also exposed to several natural hazards.
+Donetsk has a high overall risk profile, rated 5.6 out of 10, as of September 2025.
+While the score is heavily influenced by human conflict factors, several natural hazards are notable for infrastructure planning.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business